wp-plugins/custom-post-widget/readme.txt

 = I love your plugin!
 What can I do to help? =

 Creating and supporting this plugin takes up a lot of my free time, therefore I would highly appreciate it if you could take a couple of minutes to [write a review](http://wordpress.org/support/view/plugin-reviews/custom-post-widget).
 This will help other WordPress users to start using this plugin and keep me motivated to maintain and support it.
+Also, if you have a twitter, Facebook or Google+ account, it would be fantastic if you share the link to this plugin!

 == Changelog ==